Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 #run main(); // => #compile_time is true
 ```

+#compile_time is true when doing #run, comment this out to see it becoming false.
 Use this for example when you want a procedure to do something different at compile_time, as opposed to run-time.

 ### 26.2.2 The #no_reset directive